Kirbologist/Raman-Scattering-Code-Conversion/README.md

 - `Print output to file` is a `yes`/`no` parameter.
 If `yes`, `raman_elastic_scattering` writes the output to `output/results.txt`.
 Otherwise, it doesn't write to any file.
 By default, this parameter is `no`.
 - `Print log to file` is a `yes`/`no` parameter.
 If `yes`, `raman_elastic_scattering` writes some of the text from the standard output to `output/log.txt`.
 By default, this parameter is `yes`.

-The following 'calculation' parameters are for determining what sizes, shapes and orientations of spheroidal particles to calculate the Raman scattering of.
+The following parameters are for determining what sizes, shapes and orientations of spheroidal particles to calculate the Raman scattering of.
 These particles have parameters `a`, `c`, `h`, `theta` and `phi`. `a` is the radius of the particle along the x and y semi-axes. `c` is the radius of the particle along the z semi-axis. `h` is the ratio `a/c`. `theta` is the angle of tilt of the z semi-axis with respect to the surrounding medium (zero tilt means that the z semi-axis of the particle is aligned with the z axis of the surrounding medium). `phi` is the angle of rotation along the z semi-axis, the particles are rotationally symmetric along the z semi-axis, changing this parameter should not change the results of the calculations, outside of small rounding errors.
 - `Minimum diameter` is a floating-point parameter representing the minimum diameter in nanometres of the largest semi-axis.
 By default, this parameter is 1000.
 - `Maximum diameter` is a floating-point parameter representing the maximum diameter in nanometres of the largest semi-axis.
 By default, this parameter is 2000.
 - `Minimum h` is a floating-point value representing the minimum value of `h`.
 By default, this value is 1/3.